 But you know what?

-We teabaggers and we terrorists are the ones that fund His salary.
+We teabaggers and we terrorists are the ones that fund his salary.

-But MPR didn't stand up about that.
+But NPR didn't stand up about that.

 PBS didn't stand up about that.

-But he says something about how he feels about Muslims and oh, now you've offended the wrong people and now you get fired.
+But he says something about how he feels about Muslims and, oh, now you've offended the wrong people and now you get fired.

 So people need to stop a minute and save their pity for real Americans.